Pratt2321/Pratt2321/README.md

 ### Hi there 👋

 I am a data solutions engineer intern <a href="https://geaerospace.com/" target="_blank">@GE Aerospace</a>.
-I enjoy problem-solving, listening to music, and playing spikeball.
+I enjoy problem-solving, listening to music, and working out.

 - 🔭 I’m currently working on the eBay ML Challenge.
 - 🌱 I’m currently learning AWS Lambda and Step Functions.
 - 👯 I’m looking to collaborate on Kaggle competitions.
-- 💬 Ask me about anime, credit cards, and working out.
+- 💬 Ask me about anime, credit cards, and fitness.
 - ⚡ Fun fact: I am proficient in using the soroban abacus.

 💼 Languages and Frameworks